Create a Website

 SSL/ HTTPS

-This illustration shows how SSL encryption between a client and server functions.
-It guarantees that third parties can't see any messages.
+This shows how SSL encryption works between client and server, making sure no one else can see the messages.

-If you're going to operate a professional website, it's important to take your visitors' security seriously.
-You can test how your website measures up using our EXPERTE.com Security Check.
+If you run a professional website, you need to take visitor security seriously.
+You can check how secure your website is with the EXPERTE.com Security Check.

 Copyright

-To avoid copyright infringements, it's important to mark some images, graphics, and videos with source information.
-Stock photo platforms, such as Depositphotos, where you can download royalty-free images, offer an alternative worth exploring.
-Costs vary depending on the quality and motif; some images are even completely free.
+To avoid copyright violations, you need to credit some images, graphics, and videos with their sources.
+However, there are stock photo platforms like Depositphotos where you can download royalty-free photos.
+The prices vary depending on quality and subject, and some are even completely free to use.

-Having source credits scattered all over your website can look unprofessional, so if you can, use stock photos that don't require attribution.
+Having source credits scattered all over your website can look unprofessional.
+It's best to use stock photos that don't require crediting the creator.

 Privacy Policy

-If you collect or process personal data on your website, you should include a privacy policy.
-Make clear that you and/or your website operator handle personal data responsibly, and inform your visitors if and how such data is used.
+If you collect or process personal data, you need a privacy policy on your website.
+You should clearly explain how you and/or your website operator handle personal data responsibly, and tell visitors exactly if and how you use their personal information.

 1.

-To program a website, you'll need three things: programming skills, a content management system (unless you plan to program the backend as well), and a hosting service that will store your site's online data.
+To code a website yourself, you need three things: programming skills, a content management system (unless you want to code the backend yourself) and a hosting provider that provides online storage space for your site.

 Advantages

-• Features: You'll be able to include features that a programmer or site-building platform might not offer.
+• Features: You can create features that a programmer might not understand or a website builder can't offer.

 Disadvantages

-• Effort: Even if you have the necessary skills and experience, it takes a lot of effort to program an entire professional website and to be responsible for all of its important aspects.
+• Time and effort: Even with experience, it takes a lot of work to code a professional website from scratch and cover all important aspects.

 • Freelance platforms